-- Engagement

-- Motivation and choice
+- Engagement - Motivation and choice

+Handwriting and

+The interrelationship between

+oral and written language is

+influences how children

+ability to transform their

+so supports literacy skills.

+Recent research has shown a

+direct link between teaching handwriting skills and improved

+ideas into language and

+well recognised.
+Handwriting

+write words, improves their

-- Conventions of print and sentence structure
+- Conventions of print and sentence structure - Spelling

-- Spelling

-- Handwriting
+Literacy

-Handwriting and Literacy
+Handwriting

-The interrelationship between oral and written language is well recognised.
-Handwriting influences how children write words, improves their ability to transform their ideas into language and so supports literacy skills.
-Recent research has shown a direct link between teaching and learning handwriting skills and improved planning and organisation of thoughts required for effective composition.
+planning and organisation of thoughts required for effective composition.
 Teaching handwriting, spelling and composing skills in an integrated fashion is most effective.
 This interrelationship is clearly illustrated within the new Primary Language Curriculum.
-It is equally important to ensure that children's imagination, expression, creativity and ideas are developed through the provision of regular opportunities to write.

 For children, handwriting requires motor skills as well as the ability to learn and recall letter forms.
 When learning to write, they are introduced to a lot of new words associated with handwriting.
-In addition, they come to understand that the symbols they are forming are letters which
+In addition, they come to understand that the symbols they are forming, are letters which www.curriculumonline.ie

-Handwriting is producing letters to support writing words, syntax, and text to transform ideas into written language.

-(Berninger, 2012, p.16)
+Handwriting is producing letters to support writing words, syntax, and text to transform ideas into written language, (Berninger, 2012, p.16)

 - have names

 - look differently when formed in upper case and lower case

 - may be different sizes, shapes and colours

 - have sounds, sometimes more than one

-- · can be short or tall
+- can be short or tall

-- · are formed in specific ways
+- are formed in specific ways

-- need to be turned in a specific way, or it could change its name (e.g., b and d)
+- · need to be turned in a specific way, or it could change its name (e.g., b and d)

 - have special features such as sticks, curves, and tails.

-When teaching handwriting, research suggests that children must perform three main tasks:
+When teaching handwriting, research suggests that children must perform three main tasks

-- I. Understand and recall the letter form. - 2.
-Plan the sequence of strokes required to form the letter. - 3.
+- I. Understand and recall the letter form - 2.
+Plan the sequence of strokes required to form the letter - 3.
 Write the letter so that it is legible and becomes automatic.